Think ‘n Drink Programs

 2023 marks 80 years since USS Cobia‘s keel laying and launch.
 In celebration of the boat’s birthday, the Wisconsin Maritime Museum is hosting a year of Thursday Think & Drinks focused on interesting and untold stories from World War II.

-June 1 – Racine Bells, Kenosha Comets, and Milwaukee Chicks
+June 1 – Racine Belles, Kenosha Comets, and Milwaukee Chicks

 July 6 – History of Wheelchair Basketball